What To Do If Your Dogs Has Worms (And How to Prevent Them!)

 From their mother

 Puppies can contract certain worms directly from their mother, either in the womb or via the milk they drink while nursing.
-This is why parasite control is very important for pregnant pets.
+This is why parasite control is very important in pregnant pets.

 From fleas